Block Trojans, malware, and other threats with Avast One

 While there are many types of Trojan horse malware, they’re all designed to fool you into installing them.
 That’s why Trojans can be so hard to detect — they look like legitimate software.

 The best way to protect yourself against Trojans is with reliable security software that can detect, block, and remove all kinds of malware and viruses automatically.
 That way, there’s no chance for the Trojan to trick you.
-Stay Trojan-free today with Avast Free Antivirus, an award-winning cybersecurity solution that's 100% free.
+Stay Trojan-free today with Avast One, an award-winning antivirus and cybersecurity solution that's 100% free.